 Comment #1.
 NWPPA requests that ODEQ provide written confirmation that the multi-discharger variance is proposed under 40 CFR 131.14(b)(ii)(A) for discharger specific variances and not as a variance applicable to a waterbody or waterbody segment under 40 CFR 131.14(b)(ii)(B) so not necessary for the variance to include identification and documentation of nonpoint source controls.
 The variance appropriately includes nonpoint source controls as elements that could be considered in mercury minimization plans under OAR-041-0345(6)(f) and (g).

 Response.
-DEQ confirms that the multiple discharger variance of the human health criterion for methylmercury is a discharger-specific variance, not a waterbody variance.
-At EPA’s request, DEQ has described in supporting documentation existing programs that will, over time, lead to reductions in mercury loads from nonpoint sources in order to justify the variance and the 20-year term of the variance.
+DEQ confirms that the proposed multiple discharger variance of the human health criterion for methylmercury is a discharger-specific variance as allowed by 40 CFR 131.14(b)(ii)(A), not a waterbody variance.
+At EPA’s request, DEQ has described in supporting documentation existing programs that will, over time, lead to reductions in mercury loads from nonpoint sources in order to 1) justify the need for the variance using factor 3, because even with these actions it is not feasible to attain the standard within the term of the variance, and 2) the 20-year term of the variance, because it will take at least 20 years and is expected to take much longer, to attain the highest attainable condition.
 This description does not change this variance to a waterbody variance.

-DEQ did not make any changes in response to this comment.
+DEQ did not make any changes to the rule language in response to this comment.
+DEQ did make changes to the MDV Support Document to clarify this point.

 Comment #2.
 DEQ refers to the variance as a multiple discharge or variance when EPA regulations clearly refer to this type of variance as a water body or water body segment variance.
 As a result, DEQ needs to identify and document “any cost-effective and reasonable best management practices for nonpoint source controls that could be implemented to make progress toward attaining the underlying designated use and criterion.”

 Response.
+DEQ does not agree that EPA regulations refer to “this type” of variance as a waterbody variance.
 DEQ is proposing a multiple discharger variance, not a waterbody variance.
-The purpose of having this MDV is to ensure that DEQ has a means to issue NPDES permits for dischargers that cannot feasibly meet effluent limits for mercury based on the human health criterion for methyl-mercury, while ensuring that mercury levels from these dischargers decrease.
-Any Water Quality Management Plan under an approved mercury TMDL for the Willamette Basin will describe how the state is addressing nonpoint sources of mercury in order to make progress toward attaining the underlying standard.
+The purpose of this MDV is to issue NPDES permits for dischargers that cannot feasibly meet effluent limits for mercury based on the human health criterion for methyl-mercury, while ensuring that mercury levels from these dischargers decrease.
+An MDV is an appropriate CWA tool for this purpose and has been used by several other states for many years.
+The TMDL is an appropriate tool to describe how the state will address all sources of mercury in order to meet the underlying standard.

 DEQ did not make any changes in response to this comment.